15 - devil

 ritual for slaying your creative vampire

-ingredients: a book that stands in the way of your creative spirit (a style guide, how-to manual, textbook, etc); pieces of scrap paper and a writing implement; a lighter; a fire-safe bowl; water
+ingredients: a book that stands in the way of your creative spirit (a style guide, how-to manual, textbook, etc -- I chose Strunk and White's Elements of Style for an example, which is full of "rules" for good writing that I have gradually broken free from); pieces of scrap paper and a writing implement; a lighter; a fire-safe bowl; water

 1. listen to the above song from [title of show] for an intro lesson on creativity vampires. who is your vampire, that person or book or system that sucks your energy and just will not die? perhaps your eighth grade teacher crushed your dreams of becoming a writer, or you were rejected for an award, or your brilliance was misunderstood for not meeting arbitrary white nonsense standards. get specific with this memory. let the accompanying rage, despair, or shame fuel your vampire slaying.